-Mobility, migration and internationalization of science
+3. Mobility, migration and internationalization of science

-• International means successful
+International means successful

-International mobility is considered an indispensable element of a scientific career, critical for science development and for improving the functioning of academia.
-In some physics domains, it remains unavoidable due to needed access to equipment for conducting experiments.
+International mobility is considered an indispensable element of a scientific career, critical for scientific professional development and for improving the functioning of academia.
+In some physics domains, it remains unavoidable due to the needed access equipment for conducting experiments.
 Mobility is a tool for developing and intensifying international collaboration, thus limited access to mobility can hinder one's career.
-It is important to stress here that stage of one's career (being young or senior researcher) can differentiate experiences and barriers related to mobility.
+It is important to stress here that stage of one's career (being young or senior researcher) can differentiate quality of the experiences and potential barriers to mobility.

-• The pressure to be on the move as a burden
+The pressure to be on the move as a burden

 The forced migration in search of job positions constitutes a burden to young researchers faced with temporary job positions availability.
 The difficulty to reconcile mobility with care obligations is a challenge especially in women's career development, but multiple migration experiences become problematic to both women and men.
-In double career couples, the need to follow a partner may cause downgrading or abandoning scientific path.
+In double career couples, with both partners as researchers, uthe need to follow a partner may cause downgrading or abandoning scientific path by the trailing partner.

-Evaluation of scientific networks
+4. Evaluation of scientific networks

-• Better to belong - networks as career pushers
+Better to belong - networks as career enhancers

-Among main advantages resulted from participation in the networks, physicists list an access to information and its importance for career development.
-Scientific networks often serve as a crucial source of information about the newest publications, important discoveries, conferences and events.
-In a more instrumental understanding of its use they also provide an access to journals and publications.
-The networks are sometimes perceived as career pushers as they help to gain visibility and make new contacts what may in the future result in new collaboration opportunities or even job offers.
-Some of them promote gender equality in their structures and among their members what has been noticed and positively evaluated by the respondents.
+Among the main advantages of participation in professional networks, physicists list access to information, and importance for career development.
+Scientific networks often serve as a crucial source of information about newest publications, important discoveries, conferences and events.
+They also provide access to journals and publications.
+The networks are sometimes perceived as career enhances as they help to gain visibility and making new contacts which may lead to future collaboration opportunities, or even job offers.
+Some of them promote gender equality in their structures and among their members which has been positively assessed by the respondents.

-• Informal means good
+Informal means good

-Some interviewees express a belief that the best solution to develop one's career and scientific goals is to have an informal, small group/a team of collaborators.
-In this context formal membership in the networks is not always something desirable by physicists.
+Some interviewees expressed a belief that the best solution to develop one's career and scientific goals is to have an informal, small group/a team of collaborators.
+In this context formal membership in the networks is not always something desirable to a physicist.

-• Women-only networks are important, yet not recognized
+Women-only networks are important, yet not recognized

 Women-only networks are not very popular and well-known among physicists.
-Yet, if a researcher decides to join such structure, usually appreciates the benefits stemmed from it.
+Yet, if a researcher decides to join such structure, usually the benefits stemmed from it are appreciated.
 These networks create a friendly social space for women, who can share their opinions, reflections and experiences with each other outside of sexist culture.
 Scientific organizations for women contribute to gender equality promotion.

-• Weak points of the networks - lack of recognition, sexist culture, fees
+Weak points of the networks - lack of recognition, sexist culture, fees

 Given the diversified experiences of the physicists, several weak points of the networks should be also mentioned.
-Firstly, their goals and benefits coming from membership are not always known and recognized by physicists.
+Firstly, their goals and benefits coming from membership are not always known to and recognized by physicists.
 This aspect is related to both female-only networks and more universal structures and organizations.
 Secondly, the latter are sometimes still perceived as male dominated and not inclusive for women (in terms of sexist culture).
-Thirdly, being part of official networks often requires paying fees what for some of the respondents was quite problematic as they do not receive financial support from their universities / organizations in this matter.
+Thirdly, being part of official networks often requires paying fees which for some of respondents was problematic when financial support from their universities / organizations was not provided for that purpose.

-Mentorship
+5. Mentorship

-• Deficiency of female role models
+Deficiency of female role models

-The GENERA study reveals an important role of mentors and role models in making and sustaining decision about pursuing own academic career.
-Mentors are defined broadly by interviewees as:
+The GENERA study reveals an important role of mentors and role models in making and sustaining decision about pursuing an academic career.
+Examples of mentors identified by interviewees included: